Taxes And Compounding (Dividend Taxes)

 The blue line is reinvested dividends without taxes while the pink line is the same dividend less 20% taxes.
 A no-tax scenario compounds the value to 182 000 USD, while only 159 000 subtracted 20% taxes.
 The difference in CAGR is 8.07% versus 7.12%.

-You face some serious headwind if you keep your stocks in a taxable account, and the drag compounds over long time-horizons.
+You face some serious headwinds if you keep your stocks in a taxable account, and the drag compounds over long time horizons.
 A 1% annual difference amounts to a much smaller nest egg for your retirement.